 TESTING with IPAWS-OPEN

 FEMA generates, processes, and serves one CAP message per week for each of the nine local U.S. time zones.
-This CAP message consists of a Required Weekly Test (RWT) message directed to all states and is issued at 11:00 AM local time each Monday (or purposes of these exercises, states divided into two time zones are assigned to the time zone that includes the largest area within the state) These log-only RWT messages will serve as non-disruptive internal test messages to provide EAS participants with the opportunity to verify configuration and message connections.
+This CAP message consists of a Required Weekly Test (RWT) message directed to all states and is issued at 11:00 AM local time each Monday, (for purposes of these exercises, states divided into two time zones are assigned to the time zone that includes the largest area within the state).
+These log-only RWT messages will serve as non-disruptive internal test messages to provide EAS participants with the opportunity to verify configuration and message connections.

 STATE TESTING with IPAWS-OPEN

 Oregon Office of Emergency Management in Salem generates, processes, and serves one CAP message per week.
-This CAP message consists of a Required Weekly Test (RWT) message directed to all of Oregon and is issued at 11:00 AM local time each Thursday These log-only RWT messages will serve as non-disruptive internal test messages to provide EAS participants with the opportunity to verify configuration and message connections.
+This CAP message consists of a Required Weekly Test (RWT) message directed to all of Oregon and is issued at 11:00 AM local time each Thursday.
+These log-only RWT messages will serve as non-disruptive internal test messages to provide EAS participants with the opportunity to verify configuration and message connections.

 TAB 7 GUIDANCE FOR CLASS D-FM, LPFM AND LPTV STATIONS